mharen/mharen.github.io/blog/2010/2010-02-word-document-automation-with-net-4_27.md

 I’ve been told that these programming posts are not interesting or funny.
 For those that have no interest in programming, I offer the following joke:
 <blockquote>

 I hope the next time I move I get a real easy phone number, something that's real easy to remember.
 Something like two two two two two two two two.
 I would say &quot;Sweet.&quot; And then people would say, &quot;Mitch, how do I get a hold of you?&quot; I'd say, &quot;Just press two for a while.
-And when I answer, you will know you have pressed two enough.&quot; (<a href="http://en.wikiquote.org/wiki/Mitch_Hedberg">more classics</a> from the late and invariably hilarious Mitch Hedberg)
+And when I answer, you will know you have pressed two enough.&quot; ([more classics](http://en.wikiquote.org/wiki/Mitch_Hedberg) from the late and invariably hilarious Mitch Hedberg)
 </blockquote>

 Now would be a good time for you to stop reading.   <hr />